MathematicFirmsofMemphis/-All-Parts-by-Name-inside-a-Mining-Barge-class-Space-Drone/README.md

 # -All-Parts-by-Name-inside-a-Mining-Barge-class-Space-Drone
 All the parts in a mining barge space drone by their name in non-fiction or working parts:\

+Added A System called geo-vision similar to earth's geo-vision from the atmosphere features which allows humans to see geology and geography

 Test them in a black hole simulation and air flow simulation and more for fracture prevention!
 No max speed due to our Faster than Light Proof via motherboards